CraigIDent/SpliSER/README.md

 | 12 | Partners | Positions of sites which form introns with this site, and their associated counts in this sample, in a dictionary format eg. {7863: 8, 7869: 2 } |
 | 13 | Competitors | Positions of sites which form introns with the Partners of this site, in a list format eg. [7710, 7642] |

-*Known issues:* Some reads could technically be classified as both beta1 and beta2 reads.
-If a read maps across the splice site, and shows usage of a site further downstream, but there is no evidence of these two sites competing for the same partner, then it will be called beta1.
-This doesn't make any difference for the SSE calculation, it can just help sometimes to look at these values internally to make sense of the splicing pattern.
-Sometimes competition between two sites is only revealed when combining multiple samples.
-The combine step doesn't recalculate these if the site has already been measured.
+*Known issues:*  The combine step doesn't recalculate beta1 and beta2 counts if the site has already been measured.
 So if you don't use the preCombineIntrons command, then sometimes a site will inherit the naive distribution of beta1/beta2 counts of the original sample.
 These values are internal, and this issue doesn't make any difference to the final SSE value, or the alpha/beta counts used for DiffSpliSER.

 <br>